-tube assembly.
-Lubricate all pins and sliding surfaces of the arm assemblies with silicone spray, as needed.
+- □ Apply silicone spray lubricant as needed to the moving parts on the fabric roller tube assembly. - □ Lubricate all pins and sliding surfaces of the arm assemblies with silicone spray, as needed. - □ Do not use abrasive or corrosive cleaners, mildew removers, or hard bristle brushes on the awning fabric.

-Apply silicone spray lubricant as needed to the moving parts on the fabric roller stowage (rolled up).
+Vinyl awning fabric is durable and water resistant.
+Wrinkling is a normal characteristic, which may be more noticeable when the awning is retracted, and after prolonged periods of stowage (rolled up).
 Leave the awning open during warm weather to minimize wrinkling.
 A slight "travel line" may appear where the door roller (if installed) contacts the fabric.
 This is normal and does not affect the integrity of the fabric.